frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 </fw-avatar>
 ```

-The last suggestion also solves problem 1 and 2.
-When `fw-avatar` is created dynamically, it automatically adopts the `fw-avatar` stylesheet because its `host-for` attribute by
+The last suggestion solves problem 1.
+When `fw-avatar` is created dynamically through `document.createElement('fw-avatar')`, it automatically adopts the `fw-avatar` stylesheet
-default equals to its tag name.
-The framework designer can leave out the css in their component and supply default stylesheet with their library.
+because its `host-for` attribute by default equals to its tag name.
+The framework designer can leave out the css in their component and supply default stylesheet with their library,
+like library designer have always done.

 Now if we would want to change the stylesheet into `my-fw-avatar`, we could decide to change the `host-for` attribute both contexts.